Completing the Theory of Electron with Gravitational Torsion: Introduction

 To that end, recall that if we solve the standard Lagrangian density of quantum electrodynamics (QED) for the radius of an electron, what we obtain is the classical electron radius, which can be deduced as follows.
 The standard Lagrangian density of QED is

 If we set this equal to zero, then in the rest frame of the electron we obtain

-However, from scattering and other experiments \cite{Dehmelt} it is well known that the actual electron radius must be much smaller than this value.
-This suggests that QED cannot be a complete theory of electrodynamics.
-On the other hand, if we use the Lagrangian density from which the Dirac-Hehl-Datta equation is extracted \cite{Hehl-Datta} that has a gravitational spin-torsion term in it and solve it for the electron radius, then we obtain two solutions for the radius: one close to the classical radius and another close to Plank length.
+However, from scattering and other experiments \cite{Dehmelt} it is well known that the electron radius must be much smaller than this value.
+This suggests that QED of the Standard Model cannot be a complete theory of electrodynamics.
+On the other hand, if we use the Lagrangian density from which the Dirac-Hehl-Datta equation \cite{Hehl-Datta} is extracted that has a gravitational spin-torsion term in it and solve it for the electron radius, then we obtain two solutions for the radius: the classical radius and another close to Plank length.
 This raises the question, why would an electron have two radial ``sizes"?
-We will answer that question in this essay.
+We will try to answer that question in this essay.